-Synapse is a set of web services and tools that make it easier for researchers to aggregate, organize, analyze, and share scientific data, code, and insights.
+Synapse is a collaborative, open-source research platform that allows teams to share data, track analyses, and collaborate.
 From small private teams to large-scale open-science initiatives, Synapse makes research collaborations more productive.

 Sage Bionetworks has over a decade of experience using Synapse to build effective research consortia and collaborations that span organizational boundaries and make biomedical research more open and accessible.
 We use Synapse to support all of our scientific coordination, challenges, and benchmarking projects.
 It allows us to organize content, establish transparent and reproducible workflows, track collaborative analysis across distributed teams, and broadcast research assets.